-displays information about where the configuration files are stored.
+The NetworkManager also creates ifcfg-files in /etc/sysconfig/network-scripts when using nmcli.
 Only change these files manually after informing yourself in detail about the operation of the NetworkManager.
 Changes in the network configuration that conflict with the operation of the Charon Manager can lead to problems if manual configuration and configuration via the Charon Manager are mixed.
 Manually changing the configuration files requires a reload of the configuration (nmcli reload) or a restart of the NetworkManager.
 Sometimes, for changes to become active, it may also be required to manually delete a connection.